The Best 10 Dyslexia friendly Fonts Your Website Needs

 Improve your website and digital content accessibility with dyslexia-friendly fonts

 Creating an accessible website or accessible digital content goes beyond updating technical features that aid screen readers or adding closed video captions.
 Actions as simple as changing the font significantly help disabled users with Dyslexia.
-It’s a tremendous game-changer in the digital realm as it makes web content more accessible and more enjoyable for dyslexic users.
+It’s a tremendous game-changer in the digital realm as it makes web content more accessibe and more enjoyable for people with learning disabilities and dyslexia.

 Remember, while it’s important to choose fonts accessible to dyslexic users, it’s not a one size fits all solution.
 Some fonts are more comfortable for users depending on the severity of their Dyslexia.
 Therefore, it’s all about testing the fonts and measuring which ones work best.